osmosis-labs/mesh-security/docs/UseCases.md

 # Use Cases

 We assume each chain has a native staking token denom, with some quantity (could be 1 or 1,000,000,000).
 This is the initial token to start the chain with.
-Each provider chain that connects gets a maximum of X virtual tokens, defined by consumer govenance when authorizing the new provider.
+Each provider chain that connects gets a maximum of X virtual tokens, defined by consumer governance when authorizing the new provider.
 The ratio between the amount of native tokens and the max cap of virtual tokens on each provider is a key element in defining the various security models.

 To make these diagrams easier to read, I will normalize each chain has 100 native tokens, and label the connections on how many virtual tokens they are authorized to mint.
 Thus, a connection with 100 could exert the same amount of voting power as all native stakers.
 A connection with 10 could exert 10% of the power of native stakers, and a connection of 1000 could exert 10 times the power of native stakers.

-(Note this is not clear percentages.
-40 / (100 + 40) = 28.5% of the total power in the hands of that provider)
+(Note that these are not clear percentages.
+40 / (100 + 40) = 28.5% of the total power in the hands of that provider).

 ## Sibling Chains